 As a kid, I used to believe people were living inside my television set.
 How else could Mr. Dress-up appear through the tube?
 If only I was allowed to break the glass barrier between Sesame Street and my living room, I could have enjoyed mouthfuls of cookies.
 Despite my fantasy of jumping through a “looking glass,” I soon learned that was not the reality.
 My television was old, and it began to show some glitch-like symptoms, automatically changing channels and distorting colours and figures.

 Technological innovations simultaneously create better understandings of our surroundings while impairing the distinction between illusion and reality.
 With social interactions increasingly lived through a screen visually crisp and informative as real-time and space; as history progresses, the ratio of implicit knowledge on the evolution/flaws/limits of technology decreases.

-My process of eliminating the difference between a window and screen with glitches through painting began in 2009.
-Often playing with paint’s loose, chromatic, and photo realistic qualities versus rigid and realistic impressions of thinly collaged digital photography, my works reveal similarities and contrasts between the real and abstract: questioning the physicality of our realities—the value of time as it shapes our understanding of the space we live.
+Seeking to eliminate the barrier between a window and screen, I experiment with a painting process initiated by extensive play with “technological extensions” to its natural breaking point.
+Utilizing paint’s loose, chromatic, and illusionary qualities, versus rigid and realistic impressions of thinly transferred digital photography, my works put the real and abstract in juxtaposition.
+It questions the physicality of reality—the value of time as it shapes spatial understanding in an individualistic and privatized modernity.